 Eleven Point Pre-Ride Maintenance Checks

-Before every ride it’s good practice to have a quick look over your bike to make sure it’s in good condition and ready to ride safely.
-Even if you regularly maintain your bicycle giving it the quick ‘once over’ before you ride could save hassle out on a ride or even prevent a complete abandonment.
+re-ride maintenance checks can make all the difference between a successful ride and a ride that ends prematurely.
+Even if you regularly maintain your bicycle, giving it the quick ‘once over’ before you ride could save hassle out on a ride or even prevent a complete abandonment.

-One of the most common methods is to use the ‘M’ check, so called because the checks you need to do on the bike when connected loosely form the shape of an ‘M’.
+One of the most common methods for pre-ride maintenance is the ‘M’ check.
+So called because the position of the checks you need to do loosely forms the shape of an ‘M’.

 1. Quick Releases / Through Axles – Make sure these are secure and tight before setting off.
 Instances of wheels falling out of frames are unusual however loose wheels will affect the handling of your bike and potentially lead to safety problems.